basecom/FixturesPlugin/docs/writing/phpunit-tests.md

 ```

 ## Run a fixture group
-To run a whole fixture groups, simply add the trait to your test and call the `runFixtureGroup` method:
+To run a whole fixture group, simply add the trait to your test and call the `runFixtureGroup` method:

 ```php
 use Basecom\FixturePlugin\FixtureTrait; // [!code focus]